metabrainz/picard-docs/usage/custom_columns.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 - If you don't see your new column immediately, right‑click the header and enable it from the list
-- Drag the header to reorder, or use "Insert after key" when creating/editing
+- New columns are added at the end; drag the header to reorder

 Editing, Duplicating, and Deleting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Select a row in the manager and click Edit…, Duplicate, or Delete
+- Select a row in the manager, edit its details in the form, or use Duplicate or Delete
-- Changes take effect after "Make It So!".
-Closing the window also applies pending changes
+- Click OK to apply.
+If you have unsaved changes when switching selection or closing, you'll be prompted to save or discard

 Troubleshooting
 ---------------